Armenteros, Alfredo [Chocolate]

 - David F. Garcia

-(b Ranchuelo, Las Villas, Cuba, April 4, 1928).
+(b Ranchuelo, Las Villas, Cuba, April 4, 1928; d Mohegan Lake, NY, Jan 6, 2016).
 Cuban trumpet player, active in the United States.
 Known for his uniquely traditional Cuban style, Armenteros began playing trumpet in the youth municipal band of Ranchuelo.
 After moving to Havana in 1949, he made his first recordings with René Álvarez y Su Conjunto titled “Llego María La ’O” and “Jovenes del muelle.”
 He later became a member of Arsenio Rodríguez y Su Conjunto and the Beny Moré orchestra, performing on Cuban radio as well as recordings.
 Armenteros performed in New York for the first time in 1956 as a member of Fajardo y Sus Estrellas.
 Soon afterward he moved there, performing and recording with Machito and His Afro-Cubans, La Sonora Matancera, Larry Harlow, Moncho Leña, Charlie Palmieri, Eddie Palmieri, Grupo Folklórico y Experimental Nuevayorquino, and many others through the 1970s.
-Since then he has recorded with Cachao, John Santos, and Poncho Sanchez, as well as leading his own recording projects totaling more than eight albums.
-His ongoing performance and recording career encompasses seven decades.
+After that he recorded with Cachao, John Santos, and Poncho Sanchez, as well as led his own recording projects totaling more than eight albums.
+His performance and recording career encompassed seven decades.
 Recordings of his playing demonstrate the idiomatic markers of Cuban trumpet playing and music, including ...